quisquous/cactbot/CONTRIBUTING.md

 * <https://medium.com/@s.kang919/my-git-feature-branch-workflow-a4b9647ea459>
 * <https://gist.github.com/vlandham/3b2b79c40bc7353ae95a>

-If you do all of your work on the master branch and then merge in the upstream cactbot changes, this will cause pull requests to become harder to read. git will think there are many different commits to merge in
+If you do all of your work on the main branch and then merge in the upstream cactbot changes, this will cause pull requests to become harder to read. git will think there are many different commits to merge in